Andrew Tutte

-Andrew William Tutte (born 21 September 1990) is an English professional footballer who plays as a midfielder for EFL League One club Bolton Wanderers, where he is also assistant coach of the club's B team.
-He has also played in the English Football League for Rochdale, Shrewsbury Town, Yeovil Town, Bury, and Morecambe.
+Andrew William Tutte (born 21 September 1990) is an English former professional footballer who played as a midfielder.
+He played in the English Football League for Rochdale, Shrewsbury Town, Yeovil Town, Bury, Morecambe, and Bolton Wanderers.
+He is currently the assistant coach for the Bolton Wanderers U21 team, having finished his career there as a player/coach.

 Club career

 Early career

 Born in Huyton, Merseyside, Tutte began his youth career at Manchester City in 1999, where he came through the ranks and starred for the club's FA Youth Cup team.
 On 9 July 2010, Tutte signed a one-year contract extension to keep him at the club for the following year at which time the club announced he would be loaned out for the next season in order to provide him with first-team experience.

 Loan spells

 Loaned out to Rochdale of League One, he made his debut on 21 August 2010 coming on as a substitute for Joe Thompson in a League One game against Colchester United.
 On 28 August 2010 in a match against Brentford which Rochdale won 3–1, Tutte provided assists for Anthony Elding and Jason Kennedy.
 Tutte made his last appearance for the club as a substitute for Jason Kennedy in a 1–0 loss against Exeter City after which he was recalled by his parent club having made nine appearances for Rochdale.

 Having been recalled, Tutte made an appearance for the reserves where he played 90 minutes against their city rivals Manchester United in a 1–1 draw.

 After the game, he went out on loan to Shrewsbury Town dropping down to League Two on 25 November 2010; the deadline date for loans and free transfers.
 Following the move, Tutte stated he wanted to use his time at Shrewsbury to impress his parent club.
 After not being used for a month, Tutte made his debut on 1 January 2011 against Burton Albion in a 0–0 draw where he played 90 minutes, playing again two days later on 3 January 2011 in a 1-0 loss to Crewe Alexandra, his last appearance before returning to his parent club.